 |8.
 Thou shall not commit adultery.||8.
 Do not come near adultery.
 It is an indecent deed and a way for other evils.
 (17:32)|

 |9.
 Thou shall not covet thy neighbors wife or possessions.||9.
 Do good to your parents, relatives and neighbors.
 (4:36) Saying of the Prophet Muhammad (P) "One of the greatest sins is to have illicit sex with your neighbors wife".|

 |10.
 Thou shall keep the Sabbath holy.||10.
 When the call for the Friday Prayer is made, hasten to the remembrance of God and leave off your business.
 (62:9)|

 Similarities between the Quran and the Bible

 There are a number of similarities between the Quran and the Bible.
 Some critics of Islam contend that the former has been copied from the latter.
-In fact the similarities gives evidence that both of them are based on a common source from which all divine revelations came from - the one Universal God.
+In fact, the similarities give evidence that both of them are based on a common source from which all divine revelations came from - the one Universal God.

-- Quran was reveled as the final and complete message to Muhammad .
+- Quran was revealed as the final and complete message to Muhammad .

 It is an article of faith for every Muslim to believe in all the Prophets of God and all revelations of God.

 The present-day Bible has the first five books of the Old Testament attributed to Moses and the Psalms attributed to David .